dart-lang/site-www/src/null-safety/index.md

 description: Information about Dart's null safety feature
 ---

-The Dart language comes with sound null safety.
+The Dart language enforces sound null safety.

 Null safety prevents errors that result from unintentional access of variables set to `null`.

-For example, if a method expects an integer but receives `null`, your app causes a runtime error.
+For example, if a method expects an integer but receives `null`, your app returns a runtime error.
 This type of error, a null dereference error, can be difficult to debug.

-With sound null safety, variables default to 'non-nullable'.
+With sound null safety, all variables require a value.
+This means Dart considers all variables _non-nullable_.
 You can assign values of the declared type only, like `int i=42`.
-You can never assign the value `null` to non-nullable variables.
+You can never assign a value of `null` to default variable types.
-To specify that a variable type can be nullable, add a `?` after the type label: `int? i`.
+To specify that a variable type can have no value, add a `?` after the type label: `int? i`.
-These nullable types can contain either `null` *or* a value of the defined type.
+These specific types can contain either a `null` _or_ a value of the defined type.

 Sound null safety changes potential **runtime errors**